Discovery Bay Blue-green Algae

 In July 2016, Environmental Health inspectors, responding to multiple citizen complaints, sampled areas of Discovery Bay for blue-green algae.
 Preliminary field tests indicated the presence of harmful blue-green algae.
 The U.S. Environmental Protection Agency (EPA)lab confirmed that there were harmful levels of the algal toxin, microcystin, in the water samples.
 Environmental Health advised residents and visitors to Discovery Bay to avoid coming into contact with water in the area.
 Avoiding contact with the water was also advised for pets.
 Based on the results obtained from the EPA and in accordance with state guidance, Environmental Health has posted public access areas and advised residents of harmful toxin levels via postal and electronic communication.

 Environmental Health has continued to sample the water every 2-3 weeks since July throughout the Discovery Bay community and updated the sampling results on this map.
 No other types of algal toxins have been found in Discovery Bay waterways.
-As of mid-October, 2016, the advisory remains in effect .
+As of mid-December 2016, all health advisories have been lifted.

 Is it safe for me to go in the water in Discovery Bay?

 It depends where you are and if there are advisories posted in the area.